malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 * Liao, S. and Gendler, T (2020).
 Imagination.
 The Stanford Encyclopedia of Philosophy (Summer 2020 Edition), Edward N. Zalta (ed.). https://plato.stanford.edu/archives/sum2020/entries/imagination/.

+* Livingstone, M. S., and Hubel, D. H. (1987).
+Psychophysical Evidence for Separate Channels for the Perception of Form, Color, Movement, and Depth.
+Journal of Neuroscience, 7, pp. 236-368.

 * Llinás, R., Ribary, U., Contreras, D., and Pedroarena, C. (1998).
 The neuronal basis for consciousness.
 Philosophical Transactions of the Royal Society of London, Series B, 353, 1841-1849.

 * Lycan, W. (1996) Consciousness and Experience.
 Cambridge, MA: MIT Press.